 In the late 1800s, Thomas Edison got into the doll business.
 Not long after inventing the phonograph, the prolific entrepreneur imagined a line of toys that would make various sounds, like a train that would imitate the puff of steam exhaust, dogs that could bark, and dolls that could speak.
-Talking dolls were already a popular toy among children of the time, but they relied upon primitive technology to imitate simple words like “mama” and “papa.”
+Talking dolls were already a popular toy among children of the time, but they relied upon primitive technology to imitate simple words like mama and papa.
 Edison’s dolls would feature actual recordings of human speech, turned on by cranking a shaft in the doll’s back.

 Edison’s talking dolls recited nursery rhymes like “Jack and Jill,” “Little Jack Horner,” and “Twinkle Twinkle Little Star,” by means of a tiny cylindrical phonograph inserted into the doll’s body.
 At first, Edison tried making the recordings himself.
-As it happened, people thought a delicate doll of a young girl, rosy-cheeked and waxen-faced, sounded weird emitting the voice of a gruff adult man, so he eventually hired a team of young women, who were paid a few cents per record they made.
+As it happened, people thought a delicate doll of a young girl—rosy-cheeked and waxen-faced—sounded weird emitting the voice of a gruff adult man, so he eventually hired a team of young women, who were paid a few cents per record they made.
 (Arguably, these ladies were the world’s first recording artists.)
 The audio in the prototypes wasn’t entirely clear, so Edison and his team wanted the dolls to recite snippets of poems and rhymes people already knew.

 Though he had worked on the doll concept for more than a decade, the experimental toys proved to be unpopular playthings.
 One Washington Post headline when the dolls debuted read “DOLLS THAT TALK.
 They Would Be More Entertaining if You Could Understand What They Say,” as historian Patrick Feaster writes in his excellent cultural history of the toys.
-And they were relatively expensive: An undressed doll cost $10 in 1890, around $267 today.
-Only a month after the debut launch in April 1890, Edison ceased production, having sold only 500 dolls.
-Many of the remaining dolls were sold sans-phonograph.
+(The reporter sarcastically wrote that the dolls “said with great distinctness, ‘Yah—yah—yah—yah—yah—yah—yah—yah.’”)
+They were also plagued by mechanical problems.
+“We have had five or six recently sent back, some on account of the works being loose inside, and others won't talk, and one party from Salem sent one back stating that after using it for an hour it kept growing fainter until finally it could not be understood,” one toy store proprietor wrote.
+And they were relatively expensive: An undressed doll cost $10 in 1890, around $267 in 2015.

-Now imagine a glass-eyed baby doll that emits an unintelligible, high-pitched crackling voice from a mouth that doesn’t move, and you’ve got an Edison Talking Doll.
+Now imagine a glass-eyed baby doll that emits an unintelligible, high-pitched crackling voice from a mouth that doesn’t move.
+That’s an Edison Talking Doll—and it’s somehow even creepier than you can imagine.
 (The New York Times has some great photos of them.)
 Thanks, modern technology, for allowing these eerie, century-old doll voices to haunt our dreams yet again.